vladnikolov86/cleanup-object/README.md

         }
       }
     }
+    //clean the above object
+    cleaner(obj);
 ```
-In the above example, the end result should be an object with two keys: shouldRemain, and test /but only one of the children, the other one should be removed/.
+In the above example, the end result should be an object with two keys: shouldNotBeRemoved, and shouldRemain.